Drew Fischer

-Drew Fischer (born July 10, 1980) is a Canadian soccer referee who regularly officiates Major League Soccer games, and was approved for international matches in 2015.
+Drew Fischer (born July 10, 1980) is a Canadian soccer referee who officiates in Major League Soccer and was approved for international matches by FIFA in 2015.

 Background

 Fischer was born and raised in Calgary, Alberta.
 As a teen in Calgary he began officiating to earn extra money.
 Fischer has been a professional referee since 2007.
 He was accredited to first-division games in North America in 2012 and has been FIFA referee since 2015, only one of three Canadians at the time.
 He has a degree in physics from the University of Calgary.

 Refereeing career

+Domestic

 Fischer has officiated several Canadian Championship matches since 2012.
 He officiated the finals of the Canadian Championship in 2013, 2016, 2018, 2019, and 2025.
-Fisher has also officiated several Major League Soccer matches since 2012.
-After obtaining FIFA status in 2015, Fischer was appointed to referee the 2015 CONCACAF Men's Under-17 Championship and the 2015 CONCACAF Men's Olympic Qualifying Championship.
-On June 23, 2017, it was announced that Fischer had been appointed to officiate in the 2017 CONCACAF Gold Cup.
-He was also appointed to be a Video Assistant Referee for the 2019 FIFA Women's World Cup in France.
-In 2019 the Canadian Premier League began play and Fischer was one of the referees appointed during the inaugural season.
+In 2019, the Canadian Premier League began play and Fischer was one of the referees appointed during the inaugural season.

+Fisher has been an active referee in Major League Soccer since 2012.
+He was the referee for the MLS Cup in 2025, and a VAR in 2020 and 2022.
+He was named the MLS Referee of the Year Award in 2024 and 2025.